AvidGameFan/EDMCP/README.md

 ## Security Notes
 - This server does not implement authentication or encryption.
 Use within trusted networks only.
 - Consider running behind a reverse proxy for added security in production environments
+- Images are not stored by the MCP server; the client is responsible for handling received images, and will probably cache them locally.
+Somewhere.